ZILtoid1991/pixelperfectengine/CONTRIBUTING.md

 }
 ```

+Single line `if else` and `case ...: ... break;` statements without braces are allowed only if they can fit into a single 120 character line, they're the top statement in the given scope and further `else if` statements in the same chain do not contain braces for any reason.

-Maximum line length is 120 characters, except for single-line comments at the end of a line, which should be used sparingly, and if too long (80 characters or more), broken into multiple lines.
+Maximum line length is 120 characters excluding tabs, except for single-line comments at the end of a line, which should be used sparingly, and if too long (80 characters or more), broken into multiple lines.
+When breaking into multiple lines, try to keep function calls and type constructors in a single line.

 ### Code outside of BSL licenses